-"Anti bullying Week 2017" is being held between the 13th and 17 November 2017 and is organised by Anti-Bullying Alliance.
-Follow the events on social media using #antibullyingweek and #abw17.
-The theme will promote difference and equality in schools with the tag-line
+"Anti bullying Week 2017" was held between the 13th and 17 November 2017 and was organised by the Anti-Bullying Alliance (social media events: #antibullyingweek and #abw17)

 At Morpeth All Saints we believe everyone should be treated with:

 We aim to make all those connected with the school aware of our opposition to bullying and we make clear each person’s responsibilities with regard to the eradication of bullying in our school.

 At Morpeth All Saints CE Aided First School we believe through raising awareness of bullying we can:-

 Talk openly about bullying and when they are subjected to it

 Provide children with the strategies to deal with bullying

 Model how to treat others

 This will enable all our children to feel safe Learning with Love and Laughter.